DSC-IIIT-Surat/DevQueryResolver/CONTRIBUTING.md

   > ![Dependency Format](media/DepFormat.png)

 - Use asynchonous functions for the query resulution from database.
+- Put meaningful comments in the code, PR and commit messages.
 - Use the below format for development environment.

 > ```MONGO_USER=<your-username>